Ndbethia/Hazard-Incident-Analysis/README.md

 # Hazard-Incident-Analysis
 This is an analysis of Hazards in the construction sector (Building) to help know the hazards they are faced with and how to reduce its occurrence to create a safe working enironments for workers.
 # Introduction
 The dataset was gotten from Kaggle it contained 4847 rows and 28 columns, with categorical and numeric columns.
+The dataset contains information about occupational safety and health incidents, with columns like:
+•	summary_nr: Unique identifier for incidents.
+•	Event Date: Date of the incident.
+•	Abstract Text: Detailed description of the event.
+•	Event Description: A summary of the incident.
+•	Event Keywords: Key terms associated with the event.
+•	Event type: Type of incident (e.g., "Fall," "Caught in or between").
+•	Environmental Factor: Contributing environmental conditions.
+•	Human Factor: Contributing human behaviors or errors.
+•	Task Assigned: Whether the task was assigned regularly.
+•	hazsub, fat_cause, fall_ht: Details about hazardous substances, fatal causes, and fall height.
 Steps for Analysis
 1. Data Cleaning:
 o	Check for missing or inconsistent values.